The Bachelor (Season Premiere, 8 p.m. Jan. 2, ABC) — Twice scorned on The Bachelorette, Bachelor Nick Viall deals out the roses this time around.

 The Celebrity Apprentice (Season Premiere, 8 p.m.
 Jan.
 2, NBC) — Arnold Schwarzenegger takes over hosting duties from the president-elect.

-It’s Always Sunny in Philadelphia (Season 11 Premiere, 10 p.m.
+It’s Always Sunny in Philadelphia (Season Premiere, 10 p.m.
 Jan.
-6, FXX) – Will The Gang ever give up?
-This season promises more Chardee MacDennis, liver-abusing behavior and McPoyle/Ponderosa family fun.
+4, FXX) — The Gang enters its 12th season.

 Emerald City (Series Premiere, 9 p.m.
 Jan.
 6, NBC) — This surreal reimagining of The Wonderful Wizard of Oz brings Dorothy and friends into the present day.

 Taboo (Series Premiere, 10 p.m.
 Jan.
 10, FX) — Tom Hardy stars in this dramatic British miniseries he co-created with dad Chips Hardy and Steven Knight (writer of Locke and Peaky Blinders, both of which Hardy also appeared in) about an adventurer who returns to Britain from Africa, along with stolen gems, to exact vengeance for the murder of his father.

 The Young Pope (Series Premiere, 9 p.m.
 Jan.
 15, HBO) — Jude Law portrays Lenny Belardo, aka Pope Pius XIII, the titular Catholic leader who shocks the church by rejecting the publicity and the liberal philosophy embraced by the previous pope.
 Diane Keaton stars as the nun who raised the orphan Lenny and becomes his personal secretary as pope.